Materials-Consortia/OPTIMADE/optimade.md

 If a property name is not recognised by the queried end-point, an error diagnosis would be appropriate.
-However, we also want to formulate a single query suitable for multiple databases, even when querying database-sepcific properties.
+However, we also want to formulate a single query suitable for multiple databases, even when querying database-specific properties.
 For example, we would like to construct the following query:

 `filter=_aida_bandgap<2.0 OR _mp_bandgap<2.5`